matthewgraybosch/matthewgraybosch.com/_posts/2021-06-29-zoom-no-substitute-for-in-person-interactions.md

 > If you take away video, too little information remains and your Paleo Robot feels anxious

 My "Paleo Robot"?
+Is this guy serious?
 This reminds me of when my wife was listening to the audiobooks of E. L. James' *Fifty Shades* novels and the protagonist/narrator mentioned her "inner goddess" in what sounds like every other paragraph.

-Mr. Rotariu might find the lack of video nerve-wracking, but I don't.
+Mr. Rotariu needs to learn to speak for himself. *He* might find the lack of video nerve-wracking, but I don't.
 I think it's just one less distraction.

 > You have some tone of voice, but it’s incomplete.
 You are missing out on most of communication.
 This makes your monkey brain anxious.
 You don’t know if you are being rejected or validated.
 This uncertainty remains almost regardless of what the other participants say.
 We evolved to seek out validation from non-verbal communication.